 For example, you would have to pay for things like initial license fees, training costs, franchisee-certified training team expenses, building costs, restaurant equipment, POS system, starting inventory, external signage, as well as advertising funds, insurance, and additional funds for working capital for the first 3 months, etc.

-The investment amount is an estimated average; it can vary based on whether it’s a traditional (freestanding, c-store) or non-traditional restaurant:
+The investment amount is an estimated average; it can vary based on whether it’s a freestanding or c-store:

 ---|---|---|---|